SilverAlexander/PortFex/README.md

 # PortFex
 Demo project for Django Cookiecutter

-This is a demo stock portfolio management project to work on setting up a full stack website.
+This is a demo securities and FX portfolio management project to work on setting up a full stack website.

 Database is PostgreSQL
 Back end will be Gunicorn/nginx